-I've gone on the record that employer student loan assistance does not help as much as you think and can actually hurt you in some cases.
+I've gone on the record that employer student loan assistance doesn't help as much as you think.
+And it can actually hurt you in some cases.

 It's the same thing as giving a tax break for employer-provided health insurance.
-It makes the workforce less mobile and more tied to their job, which is in the interest of the employer more than the employee.
+It makes the workforce less mobile and more tied to their job.
+And that's in the interest of the employer more than the employee.

 Importantly, student loan contributions replace money that might have gone towards higher wages, which continue after you have $0 student loans.

-Even some non-profit hospitals require that payments they make for student loans be applied directly to loans held by the loan servicer, which is stupid in the case of a borrower working towards PSLF.
+Even some non-profit hospitals require that payments they make for student loans be applied directly to loans held by the loan servicer.
+And that just doesn't make sense in the case of a borrower working towards PSLF.

 Full disclosure: this website receives a large portion of its revenue from readers who decide to refinance their student loans to a lower interest rate.

 Federal student loan borrowers receive an interest freeze.
-Private student loan borrowers receive a slap in the face.
+But private student loan borrowers receive a slap in the face.

-By setting federal student loan interest rates at 0, you effectively kill any student loan refinancing for the next six months (except for refinancing loans that are already private).
+By setting federal student loan interest rates at 0%, you effectively kill any student loan refinancing (except for refinancing loans that are already private).